 Okay, I’ll say it: When it comes to teaching my kids to ride a bike, I am a better parent than you are.
 You might have nailed down nutritious snack habits, taught your kids how to save their allowance, and had them prepped for the SATs by the time they were in first grade.
 But me?
-I got my daughter riding a bike by four-years-old without resorting to the worn-out, self-defeating crutch of training wheels.
+My daughter was riding her bike with confidence before her fourth birthday and never once relied on the worn-out, self-defeating crutch of training wheels.
 And my two-year-old is not far behind.
 He’ll be pedaling away within the year.

-The key, of course, is to teach BALANCE.
+It makes sense to start by teaching kids BALANCE.
 And that’s why you need to get your kid a “balance bike.”
-We’ve talked about this before (here and here), but I still see kids out there trying desperately to learn the bike with training wheels.
+We’ve talked about this before (here and here), which might be over-talking it, but I shake my head whenever I see kids out there pumping away at the pedals, leaning 20 degrees to the left, held up by the old training wheels.

 So why are training wheels bad, you ask?
 They don’t teach kids the fundamental ability they need to acquire to ride: balance.
 They teach kids how to get on the bike and pedal fast.
 Later, when the training wheels come off, they have the confidence to dive into riding but still have to learn balance.
 It’s backwards.